Brahma-fi/console-kit/README.md

 # Workflows
 Workflows are series of onchain interactions which are trigger or scheduled based.
 They provide good abstraction to the underlying blockchain interactions so devs can focuse on the highlevel operation logic while getting the benefits of reliable execution in pure non-custodial manner.
 Workflow's are built with `BuilderKit` as core component that uses the `Policy Engine` for validating actions, `Relayer` for gasfree reliable transactions across multiple chains, `Indexer` for reacting based on onchian events.
 Dev's can use the public workflows to build and customise it to their own usecase.
 They can run these workflows either on their infra or hosted one from Brahma.

+# Context Layer
+Context layer is integration repository that helps fetch data from different providers.
+This is used by `Workflows` and `Tools` to have realtime information for their operations.
+The info falls under two categories:
+1. Onchain: Protocol Specific info, Account Specific Info from providers like Defillama, DeBank, Kaito.
+2. Offchain: This would be from social platforms like Twitter, Telegram, Discord, Coingecko.